 No, not necessarily.
 However, if you do not travel out of state and reside in one of the above you probably will not trigger the benefit.

-Most providers have accepted Medicare limiting amounts as payment in full for years.
+Most providers have accepted the Medicare limiting amount as payment in full for years.
 If you have Original Medicare and a good supplement, you’re typically ok.
 Part B excess charges are pretty rare in terms of “big bills,” though it can happen.
 Where the excess charges can get hefty for example, would be an air ambulance that does not accept Medicare’s limiting amount.
 Oxygen providers are another possible risk.
 While far and few between, those billable charges are much higher.
 A 15% “excess charge” can be a very significant amount of money for some people when the approved amounts incurred are large.

 The odds of running into major Part B excess charges on a medical claim from your outpatient providers is low.